ssiwan/adpq-2018/src/server/README.md

 ```
 Please add the config.json we have supplied to the above directory before executing any scripts.

+We have also provided a [blank config.json template](src/example-config.json)

 ## Quick Start
 Add the supplied config.json to the following path:
 ```